 Grab and go breakfast will be available daily at the workshop location.
 Lunches and dinners are NOT included in registration.
-Vouchers for group dinner will be provided on Wednesday evening.
+The Telluride Science picnic on Wednesday at 5:30pm is free and open to family and friends.
+Our Workshop Group Dinner on Thursday at 6:00pm has been sponsored by SMU.
 Group hike is on Tuesday (Bear Creek Fall) - this is an excellent opportunity to unwind and get to know each other in a more relaxed setting.
 Bring comfortable shoes and plenty of water.
 Altitude at Telluride is ~ 8750 ft so make sure to stay hydrated.